finicu212/OpenGL_Homeworks/README.md

 # OpenGL_Homeworks

-This repo is a collection of all my OpenGL homeworks for the Advanced Computer Graphics subject
+This repo is a collection of all my OpenGL homeworks for the Advanced Computer Graphics course

 Name: Virtopeanu Alexandru
 Group: 1231EB

 # First Exercise
-## Introduction

 ### Controls
 1 - change your shape into a square